hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 * The new state data structures needed to store TSS Key material and the ledger id.
 * The new components needed in the framework to support creating and transferring the ledger key.
 * The modified startup process to initialize the signing capability.
-* For each node, the creation of a new Elliptic Curve (EC) key called its `elGamalKey` that is used in creating shares.
+* For each node, the creation of a new Elliptic Curve (EC) key called its `tssEcKey` that is used in creating shares.

 ### Goals